Ummukulsum/Ummukulsum/README.md

 - 🌸 Curious about AI, data, and building things that actually feel *nice* to use
 - 🌸 One of the Developers of <strong>KiraKira</strong> (SPM Maths e-learning) and <strong>Lumi’s Adventure</strong> (a cozy 2D story-game)
 - 🌸 Loves chubby cats, pretty sunsets, cute UIs, and well-commented code
 - 🌸 Constantly learning and trying to be 1% better at math, code, and life every day.
-(It's Very hard given that my attention span is cooked and my screentime is basically a DAY! {i'm joking})
+(It's Very hard given that my attention span is cooked and my screentime is basically a DAY! *i'm joking*)
 - 🌸 I ALSO LOVE TEA *the drinking kind* and also *the jUiCy kind*!

 ---